How can I access OpenSearch Dashboards from outside of a VPC using Amazon Cognito authentication?

 Last updated: 2021-09-10

-My Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) cluster is in a virtual private cloud (VPC).
+My Amazon OpenSearch Service cluster is in a virtual private cloud (VPC).
 How can I access the OpenSearch Dashboards endpoint from outside of the VPC using Amazon Cognito authentication?

 Use one of the following methods to access OpenSearch Dashboards from outside of a VPC with Amazon Cognito authentication: